 The regular master colloquium is an essential forum – we expect you to engage in lively discussion and exchange.
 It can also help in building a support network beyond the supervision offered by teaching staff and researchers.

-In summer term 2022 (Vorlesungszeit), the master colloquium will take place every third Tuesday of the month starting at 9am.
+In the winter term 2022/2023 (Vorlesungszeit), the master colloquium will take place every third Tuesday of the month starting at 9am.
 Dates during the holidays tbc.

 For MSc Architecture students, it is recommended to follow the time-plan for free themes from IfA (usually published at the end of each semester) Link